gfrei/dotnet-devices-api/README.md

 * **Containerization:** [Docker](https://www.docker.com/) & Docker Compose
 * **Documentation:** Swagger UI (Swashbuckle)

+## Code Structure
+- The main project is located on DeviceApi/
+- The test project is located on DeviceApi.Tests
+- The main project entry point is DeviceApi/Program.cs
+- The endpoints are configured at DeviceApi/Handlers/DeviceHandlers.cs
+- Docker files are located on DeviceApi/

 ## Prerequisites

 Before running the project, ensure you have the following installed: